 The disease can be spread directly through contact.
 It can also be spread indirectly through feeding infected pig meat and /or pork products, species of soft tick in some regions and possibly blood sucking flies or insects and through contaminated objects (fomites) such as vehicles, clothes, equipment etc.

 Since emerging in the early 1900s from East Africa, ASF has moved through sub-Saharan Africa and on two occasions has entered European countries.
-Since the second incursion to Georgia in 2007, ASF continued to the Russian Federation and Eastern Europe, including EU countries in the Baltic States, Poland, the Czech Republic and very recently Hungary.
-In August 2017 an outbreak was confirmed for the first time in Romania among backyard pigs.
+Since the second incursion to Georgia in 2007, ASF continued to the Russian Federation and Eastern Europe, including EU countries in the Baltic States, Poland, the Czech Republic, Hungary, Romania.
+In August 2018, Bulgaria and China confirmed outbreaks, shortly followed by Belgium in September.

 Impact for Society – what are we doing?